 Wednesday – Yoga working on suppleness and mobility

 Saturday – Long Run, start at 20 minutes and build up over time.

 Do I have to run?

-Now, this whole approach can be applied to cycling, rowing, swimming, so if running is not your thing, don’t think you have to.
+Now, this whole approach can be applied to cycling, rowing, swimming etc so if running is not your thing, don’t think you have to, this is just here as advice if you feel “cardio” is an area you wish to improve.
 The key is first understanding the vital layer that is your foundation of movement and this is crucial to creating stamina and endurance in your day, all of which is required for riding.
 So start with getting those 10,000 step days, invest in an activity tracker like a fitbit and be honest with how much moving you are doing each and every day (this doesn’t include riding steps!!).
 You will find this helps massively towards your “fitness” in the saddle.

 I hope you have found this useful, do let me know if you have any questions.